parduckids/milestone-project-one/README.md

  - ### Returning users

    - As a returning user, I want to be able to quickly access the booking form to make a new reservation.
-   - As a returning user, I want to be able to view any updates or changes to the surf courses offered by Surf Up.
+   - As a returning user, I want to be able to view any updates or changes to the surf courses offered.
+   - As a returning user, I want to be able to view any updates for opening times.

  - ### Site Owners